apache/openwhisk-deploy-kube/helm/openwhisk/README.md

 All user interaction with OpenWhisk uses the REST API exposed by the nginx service via its NodePort ingress.

 The chart requires one or more Kubernetes worker nodes to be designated to be used by OpenWhisk's invokers to execute user actions.
 These nodes are designated by being labeled with `openwhisk-role=invoker` (see below for the `kubectl` command).
-In its default configuration, the invokers will schedule the containers to execute the user actions on these nodes *without* interacting with the Kubernetes scheduler.

 ## Resources Required